Annexes are part of homes that often offer spacious living quarters and the opportunity for extended family or guests to have their own private space.

 What planning permission you have

-Having all the details in place for the planning permission of a property is what you’ll need to make sure you’re able to gain approval for a mortgage.
+Having all the details in place for the planning permission of a property is what you’ll need to make sure you’re able to gain approval for a mortgage no matter if the property is unencumbered or not.

 Lenders want to know that the annexe can go ahead with construction straight away and the annexe you’re buying isn’t going to run into any trouble.
 In most cases, you’ll have to gain complete approval.